GaganSG007/portfolio/README.md

 # Printstream Portfolio — Gagan S G

-A fully custom, Printstream-themed interactive portfolio website - built from scratch with pure HTML, CSS and JavaScript.
+A fully custom, Printstream-themed interactive portfolio website.
+Built from scratch with pure HTML, CSS and JavaScript.
 Minimal, fast and loaded with subtle animations to give a premium cyber-tech aesthetic while keeping content professional and accessible.

 ## 🚀 Features